Interact with data

 1 2 3 4 5 6 7 8 9 10 11 12 13 from foundry.transforms import Dataset # Download all files in the dataset downloaded_files = Dataset.get("my_alias").files().download() local_file = downloaded_files["file.pdf"] # Download a single file local_file = Dataset.get("my_alias").files().get("file.pdf").download() # Download all PDF files of less than 1MB in the dataset downloaded_files = my_dataset.files()\ .filter(lambda f: f.path.endswith(".pdf") and f.size_bytes < 1024 * 1024) .download()

-When downloading multiple files, we recommend using the filter syntax rather than downloading files individually by name, to leverage parallel downloads.
+When downloading multiple files, you should use the filter syntax rather than downloading files individually by name to leverage parallel downloads.

 In RStudio®: